-Lemonade was then introduced to America by European settlers in the 17th century.
+Lemonade is believed to have been introduced to America by European settlers in the 17th century.
 It wasn’t until the beginning of the industrial revolution that lemonade stands would become a popular way of teaching children about leadership and money.

 Lisa Holthouse was inspired to create this holiday by a time in her childhood when she wanted a pet turtle.
 Her father helped her set up a lemonade stand to raise money to buy the animal herself.
-Since then, over 250,000 children take part in the celebration annually.
+Since then, over 250,000 children take part in this fun celebration each and every year!

 How to Celebrate Lemonade Day